ckoul/docs/_articles/graphics-switch-ubuntu.md

 Hybrid graphics mode uses both the integrated GPU and the discrete NVIDIA GPU.
 Applications will use the integrated GPU unless explicitly requested to use the discrete GPU.

+Hybrid graphics mode is available on 19.10 and later.

+#### Compute

+Compute graphics mode uses the integrated GPU for all rendering.
+The NVIDIA GPU is left available, allowing it to be used as a compute node.

 ### Switch graphics